strome-org/microsoft-365-docs-test/microsoft-365/enterprise/updatereadiness/update-readiness-deploy-production.md

 {separate export from the export for the pilot?}

 Export the list of devices {somehow} to pass over to SCCM manually.
-Once your deployment implementation tool has started the pilot deployment, you can use Update Readiness to monitor the progress and results of the deployment.
+Once your deployment implementation tool has started the pilot deployment, you can use Desktop Analytics to monitor the progress and results of the deployment.

 ### Address deployment alerts

-As with the pilot deployment, Update Readiness will advise you of any issues that need your attention during the production deployment.
+As with the pilot deployment, Desktop Analytics will advise you of any issues that need your attention during the production deployment.

 To get details of reported issues click **Review**.
 The deployment status details page opens, where you can view lists of the devices in these categories: